Likpalimor Kwajo Tawiah

 Likpalimor Kwajo Tawiah (9 September 1960 – 19 September 2023) was a Ghanaian politician and a member of the First, Second, Third, Fourth and Fifth Parliament of the Fourth Republic of Ghana representing the Kpandai constituency in the Northern Region of Ghana.

 Early life and education

-Tawiah was born on 9 September 1960 in Nanjuro-Saboba in the Northern Region of Ghana.
+Tawiah was born on 9 September 1960 in Nanjuro-Kpandai in the Northern Region of Ghana.
 He attended the University of Education, Winneba and studied to obtain a Bachelor of Education degree in English in 2002.
 He also attended the Ghana Institute of Management and Public Administration in 2008.
 He also had a Teachers' Training Certificate in English at Advance Teacher Training College.

 Career

 Prior to becoming a member of parliament, Tawiah worked with the Ghana Education Service as a Tutor at T.I Ahmadiyya Secondary School in Salaga.
 He was the member of parliament for the Kpandai Constituency in the Northern Region of Ghana from 1993 to 2013.
 Likpalimor is a former minister of state at the presidency and who had been Principal Superintendent of the Ghana Education Service.